Insolvency Law

 A multinational corporation like "GlobalAir" goes bust.
 It has planes in the US, bank accounts in the UK, and employees in Germany.
 Which law applies?
 International insolvency law (like the UNCITRAL Model Law) helps coordinate this.
 The main proceeding happens in the "Center of Main Interests" (COMI)—say, the US.
 Courts in the UK and Germany then recognize the US proceeding and cooperate to protect assets in their jurisdictions, preventing a free-for-all seizure of airplanes by local creditors.

-Under insolvency law, a director's duty shifts.
-Normally, they work for the shareholders.
-But once a company is in the "Zone of Insolvency," their primary legal duty shifts to protecting the **creditors**.
-Directors who fail to recognize this can be held personally liable for "Wrongful Trading" (continuing to trade when they knew there was no hope) or "Breach of Fiduciary Duty."
-They must stop taking new credit, preserve assets, and seek professional advice immediately.
+Under insolvency law, a director's legal and fiduciary duties undergo a profound shift.
+In a healthy company, directors owe their primary duty to the shareholders.
+However, once a company enters the "Zone of Insolvency"—the period when it can no longer meet its financial obligations—the law dictates that their primary duty shifts to protecting the interests of the creditors.
+Directors who fail to recognize this shift can be held personally and financially liable for "Wrongful Trading" (continuing to incur debt when they knew there was no reasonable prospect of avoiding insolvency) or "Breach of Fiduciary Duty."
+To protect themselves and the company's remaining value, directors must immediately stop taking on new credit, preserve all existing assets, and seek specialized legal and financial advice from insolvency experts the moment financial distress is identified.

 Advantages of a Legal Framework